Volcanoes Virunga Lodge

 Volcanoes Virunga Lodge has eight stone cottages and 2 deluxe suites with a panoramic view of the Virunga volcanoes and the lakes Ruhondo and Bulera.
 The eight spacious en-suite stone rooms, all have wooden floors, chunky wooden furniture and large verandas.
 The rooms are bright and airy.

 Children of all ages are welcome at Volcanoes Virunga Lodge.
-The family cottage was especially designed with families in mind and it therefore provides the perfect choice of accommodation if you are traveling with younger ones.
+The family cottage was especially designed with families in mind and it therefore provides the perfect choice of accommodation if you are travelling with younger ones.
 However, it should be noted that children under the age of 15 are not permitted to visit the gorillas.

 Gorilla trekking, to one of the six gorilla families in the vicinity, is the primary activity form the Lodge but there are plenty of other excursions such as a visit to Diane Fossey’s grave, tracking the Golden Monkeys, climb a volcano or hike to some lovely waterfalls.
 Guests can also experience some local culture with a walk to the local village, watch Intore dancers as well as visit local community projects and a local school.